Machine-Learned Many-Body Potentials for Charged Colloids reveal Gas-Liquid Spinodal Instabilities only in the strong-coupling regime of Primitive Models: Salt-free colloidal dispersions

 Although the volume-term theory results appears to provide a reasonable interpolation between the low-$Z$ coexistence regime of electrolytes and the high-$Z$ coexistence regime of colloidal dispersions,\cite{RvR2000} our ML results indicate that, at least within salt-free primitive-model descriptions without explicit water, phase coexistence at high-$Z$ requires a lower effective temperature, given by $\sigma/\lambda_B\leq(Z/13.7)^{0.5}$.
 Note that this low-temperature regime corresponds to a high Coulomb coupling parameter $\Xi \equiv 2(\lambda_B/\sigma)^2 Z \geq 13.7$, which therefore corresponds to the strong-coupling regime.\cite{Punkkinen2008}

-Thus, the attractive interactions characteristic of the electrostatic strong-coupling regime appear to provide the cohesive energy that drives and stabilizes the broad phase coexistence observed in the primitive model across a wide range of colloid charges.
+Thus, the attractive interactions characteristic of the electrostatic strong-coupling regime appear to provide the cohesive energy that drives and stabilizes the broad phase coexistence observed in the Primitive Model across a wide range of colloid charges.
 Moreover, our simulations using the ML potentials do not support the earlier suggestion by Zoete\-kouw \textit{et al.} that the phase separation observed at low charges $Z$ and low temperatures $\sigma/\lambda_B$ in primitive-model simulations of asymmetric electrolytes can be directly extrapolated to the high-charge, high-temperature colloidal regime.
 The experimental observation of like-charge attraction in colloidal systems at relatively high effective temperatures $\sigma/\lambda_B\simeq Z/12$ for $Z\in[10^3,10^4]$, therefore requires an alternative explanation.
+We are currently constrained by the computational cost of generating training data for charge valencies $Z>10^3$ using PM simulations.
+To further extend our conclusions, one would need to move beyond the PM framework and consider, for example, corrected Poisson-Boltzmann theory approaches that incorporate ion-correlations.\cite{Guan2016, Lesniewska2025} However, such approaches would still be unable to capture strong-coupling attractions between like-charged particles, which require an explicit treatment of individual ions.
+Alternatively, the ML-predictions might be extended to higher charge valencies by employing lattice-based PM simulations,\cite{Diehl2005, Hynninen2007} which could offer a computationally more efficient route while retaining an explicit description of ionic degrees of freedom.